BerkeleyHCI/PolymorphicBlocks/getting-started.md

 **Repeat the add block flow** with a `VoltageRegulator` block.
 Unlike the prior blocks, we actually need to specify a target output voltage here, let's use `3.3*Volt(tol=0.05)` for 3.3V ± 5%.
 If using live templates, you can write it into the template field.
+**Place this between the USB connector and the microcontroller** (you can use Alt+click to move the template position, while it's active).

 > The `VoltageRegulator` block is parameterized - configured by additional data specified as constructor arguments.
 >